SammyKrosoft/Launch-EdgeRemoteIPConfig/README.md

 ## Functionalities

-List all the Receive Connectors, list the Remote IPs for each
+List all the Receive Connectors, list the Remote IPs for each selected Receive Connectors, remove or add remote IP addresses for a selected Receive Connector.

 ## High Level Principles